Skip to content

 Accept

 The packet is accepted and may continue its route.
 Accepted network traffic is not logged by default.
+To log accepted traffic, the log rule target option must be enabled.

 Drop